murphygroup/cellorganizer-documentation_old/source/chapters/galaxy-spharm_tutorial/index.rst

     .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/data_libraries.png

 8. In the following page, follow the links for:

-    * Click **“Data Libraries”** from the drop down menu.
+   a.
+Click **“Data Libraries”** from the drop down menu.
-    * Click on **“Generative Models”**
+   b.
+Click on **“Generative Models”**
-    * Click on **“HeLa”**
+   c.
+Click on **“HeLa”**
-    * Click on **“3D”**
+   d.
+Click on **“3D”**
-    * Click on **“3D_HeLa_LAMP2_SPHARM_vesicle_model.mat”**.
+   e.
+Click on **“3D_HeLa_LAMP2_SPHARM_vesicle_model.mat”**.

 9. Then ticking off the box to the left of its name, then click on **“To History”** and select the history called **“SPHARM Model”**

     .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/to_history.png

 10. Then click on **“to history”** button in the top menu.
 A dialog window with appear with the current history on board pre-selected or you can create a new one as it gives you that option as well.
-         Click on the **“import”** button if your history is already pre-selected this will import both datasets into your history.
+   * Click on the **“import”** button if your history is already pre-selected this will import both datasets into your history.
 Once the images are imported _a green box in the top right corner_ will appear, click on it so it will take you to the history with the images imported

-11. Or you can also click on the .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/galaxy_button.png   icon in the top left corner of the screen  to return to the home page.
+11. Or you can also click on the |galaxy_button| icon in the top left corner of the screen  to return to the home page.

+    .. |galaxy_button| image:: ../source/chapters/galaxy-spharm_tutorial/images/galaxy_button.png

 12. Then, click on **“Synthesis”** under the **“Tools”** menu, and follow the link to **“Synthesize an instance from multiple models trained in CellOrganizer”**

     .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/Tools_panel.png